benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 <!-- more -->

 It's proved to be an extremely divisive issue with people arguing that it permeates [every aspect of American culture](http://www.thenation.com/blog/172024/americas-rape-problem-we-refuse-admit-there-one) and those who claim it's a bunch of [overblown hype](http://time.com/30545/its-time-to-end-rape-culture-hysteria/).
 Both view points make valid points.
 However, I find that they do not delve into the data behind the issue (partially due to the lack of data) and rely more on anecdotal events.
-I decided to take a dive into what data we do have to discover if it is possible to empirically  come to some conclusions about rape culture.
-The World Heritage Encyclopedia defines "rape culture" as:
+I decided to take a dive into what data we do have to discover more about how the United States handles/does not handle rape cases.

-> Rape culture is a concept which links rape and sexual violence to the culture of a society, and in which prevalent attitudes and practices normalize, excuse, tolerate, and even condone rape

 Instead of wrestling with an analysis of the entire United States, I shifted focus to something more tractable, the city of Chicago.
 Chicago recently released 6 GB of crime data — every crime reported from 2001 until today.
 Each report comes with a type: theft, prostitution, stalking, to name a few.
 The report also notes whether that reported crime led to an arrest.
 In addition, there's other interesting meta data, including location and date.
-I used this data to judge to what degree of tolerance the city of Chicago has towards rape.
-Specifically I analyzed Criminal Sexual Assault (CSA), which the Chicago police department (CPD) defines as:
+I used this data to inspect how the city of Chicago handles Criminal Sexual Assault (CSA), which the Chicago police department (CPD) defines as:

 > Any sexual act directed against another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent [^1].